emanchado/narrows/docs/index.md

 # How does it look?

+## Screencast

-If you prefer a short video (7:40), see here:
+If you prefer a short video (7:40), see here.
+If not, scroll under the video to see screenshots.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/cWLBTT1g8eM" frameborder="0" allowfullscreen></iframe>

+## Screenshots

 This is the narrator's dashboard: